Zyksa/PronoBot/README.md

 - /removebet
     Cancel a bet as long as the match isn't closed.
 Dynamic Sportsbook bets can never be removed by the player.

+- /listmatches [status]
+    List matches with an optional `open`, `closed`, `completed`, or `all` status filter.

+- /listallmatches
+    Display every open, closed, and completed match without a filter.

 - Context menu (right-click > Apps)
     Quickly view stats or information about a user.